 Tool fingers.
 A typical GUI allows only one 'tool' or 'mode' to be activated at a time.
 The user selects the tool (e.g. via a tool palette), which assigns it to the mouse pointer.
 Our idea of 'tool fingers' changes this: for each user, their individual handpart can be its own tool, each with its own function.
-For example, consider the generic cut/paste operation: with tool fingers, touching an object with (say) the little finger 'cuts' it, while the middle finger 'pastes' it.
+For example, consider the generic cut/paste operation: with tool fingers, touching an object with (say) the pinkie 'cuts' it, while the middle finger pastes it.
 We can also constrain visual transform actions: touching an object with the index finger allows moving, but the ring finger only allows rotating.
-A person can associate a tool to a handpart simply by touching an icon in a tool palette with that particular handpart.
 As the toolkit further knows which glove (and thus which user) is touching the surface, we can manage left vs. right-handed people.
 The only information needed is whether a person is right or left handed.
 With this, the application can assign functions to the dominant/non-dominant hand in a way that best matches that person's handedness.